mrocklin/thesis/logpy.md

 #### Interactions by function - Protocols

 In rare cases affecting the client types may be alltogether disallowed.
 This occurs for built-in types like `dict` and `slice` and when client code depends on introspection of their classes.
-For these cases we explicitly create registries of functions, indexed by type, within the LogPy codebase.
+For these cases we explicitly create registries for methods to `unify` and `reify` various types.
+In this sense we index function-type pairs first by the function (e.g. `unify`) then by type (e.g. `dict`).

 *Is this worth discussing?*